dfaidley23/Regex-URL-Tutorial/Regex-URL-Tutorial.md

 ### Bracket Expressions
 Bracket Expressions help to identify the characters that are allowed within the expression.
 A lot of different expressions are possible but below I will show the \w.

-in code added \w into a String like this
+In code adding \w into a String like this
 ~~~
 /\w/
 ~~~
-means that any character or digit in the latin alphabet will be matched if they are present.
+Means that any character or digit in the latin alphabet will be matched if they are present.

-so the d in dinosaur will be matched for example.
+So the d in dinosaur will be matched for example.

+Also for certain characters like the % sign you can use the \W for any character that is not in the Latin Alphabet.

 ### Character Classes